Reviews11 min read

 529 Plans

-Betterment vs. Wealthfront Wealthfront: Wealthfront edges ahead on direct indexing — a significant tax advantage at higher balances — and also offers 529 accounts, which Betterment doesn't.
-Betterment wins on human CFP access and has a slightly warmer user experience.
-If you have $100K+ sitting in taxable accounts, Wealthfront's direct indexing is worth serious consideration.
-Honestly, that single feature might be the deciding factor at that balance level.
+Betterment vs. Wealthfront Wealthfront: Wealthfront has a real edge with direct indexing — a meaningful tax advantage at higher balances — plus they offer 529 accounts, which Betterment doesn't have.
+Betterment wins on CFP access and has a friendlier user experience overall.
+And if you've got $100K+ sitting in taxable accounts, Wealthfront's direct indexing is absolutely worth looking at.
+That feature alone might be the deciding factor at that level.

-Betterment vs. Fidelity Go Fidelity: Fidelity Go charges nothing on accounts under $25K, making it the clear winner for smaller balances.
-It lacks tax-loss harvesting, though, which is where Betterment differentiates itself.
-Fidelity also has the obvious advantage of being a full-service brokerage — you can hold a managed portfolio alongside individual stocks, bonds, or whatever else you want.
+Betterment vs. Fidelity Go Fidelity: Fidelity Go charges nothing on accounts under $25K, making it the obvious winner for smaller balances.
+But it doesn't offer tax-loss harvesting, which is where Betterment differentiates itself.
+Plus, Fidelity's a full-service brokerage, so you can hold a managed portfolio alongside individual stocks, bonds, or whatever else.

 Final Verdict: Is Betterment Worth It in 2026?